Heerhugowaard pollen forecast - today, tomorrow and the week ahead

 Will pollen levels change in Heerhugowaard tomorrow?

-On 26 June 2026, pollen conditions in Heerhugowaard will be different from today, with cypress at low levels and grass increasing
+On 17 July 2026, pollen conditions in Heerhugowaard will be similar to today, with grass at medium levels

 Is pollen expected to decrease in Heerhugowaard this week?